cloudacademy/terraform-aws/exercises/exercise4/README.md

 #### ALB Target Group Configuration

-The ALB will configured with a single Listener listening on port 80.
+The ALB will configured with a single listener (port 80).
 2 target groups will be established.
 The frontend target group points to the Nginx web server (port 80).
 The API target group points to the custom API service (port 8080).

 ![AWS Architecture](/doc/AWS-VPC-FullApp-TargetGrps.png)